At its core, the X3 Complete Home Gym System (aka, the X3 Bar) is a resistance band set with a couple of extra included accessories.

-The high density polyethylene surface has a notched out area on the bottom designed to keep the band in place.
+The current, steel alloy plate is an upgraded version of their older, polyethylene plate, but it still has a notched out area on the bottom designed to keep the band in place.

-Using the footplate should make exercises like biceps curls and shoulder presses more comfortable.
+Using the footplate should make exercises like biceps curls and shoulder presses more comfortable, and especially deadlifts.

 The X3 Home Gym System also comes with a 12-week online training program to help you make the most of your new product.